-- Walnuts and almonds have healthy fats, specifically omega-3 fatty acids, that help reduce skin inflammation.
+- Walnuts and almonds have healthy fats, specifically omega-3 fatty acids.
 They’re also rich in vitamin E, an antioxidant that helps with skin cell restoration and repair.

 - Brazil nuts, cashews, and sunflower seeds are rich in selenium, which helps protect skin against free radical damage and cancer.
 Sunflower seeds are also packed with iron and copper, which defend against the breakdown of collagen.

 Green tea is rich in antioxidants and other essential nutrients, particularly a compound known as EGCG (epigallocatechin-3-gallate).
 This compound is effective in helping to reduce oil production, thereby reducing the likelihood of breakouts.
 Not only does green tea help alleviate acne, but it also helps improve your immune system and protect against sun damage.

 Mom was right -- you need to eat your vegetables!
 Leafy greens in particular do wonders for the skin because they’re rich in minerals, vitamins, and phytonutrients like chlorophyll, which nourish skin and protect against free radical damage.
 Chlorophyll benefits for skin include minimized wrinkles and reduced blemishes so turn over a new leaf and add greens like these to your plate:

 - Spinach is a great source of vitamin A, which helps control oil production, strengthen skin cells, and improve the appearance of fine lines and wrinkles.